CivicaDigital/civica-draughts/docs/exercises/exercise-4.md

 ### What to do
 1. Open your local repository folder in Visual Studio Code.
 1. Run the game (`yarn dev`).
+1. Examine the requirements and add and amend requirements for these changes.
-1. You now need to think carefully about the folowing design decisions for both changes:
+1. You now need to think carefully about the folowing design decisions for the changes:
  * How to display the input elements used for entering the player names.
  * Where in the hierarchy of HTML elements the new elements will sit.
  * How these elements will be formatted and positioned with CSS.